kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 --ont_r9_guppy5_sup \
 --dv_model "${DEEPVARIANT_MODEL}"

-# Use the following parameters if you also trained different PEPPER SNP and PEPPER HP models:
+# Use the following parameters if you also trained different PEPPER models:
-# --pepper_model /PATH/TO/PEPPER_SNP.pkl
+# --pepper_model /PATH/TO/PEPPER_MODEL.pkl
-# --pepper_hp_model /PATH/TO/PEPPER_HP.pkl
 ```

 Then we benchmark the output of PEPPER using `hap.py`: